-As we near the start of 2022, if you’re still building with concrete tilt or precast, you need to ask yourself why?
+If you’re still building with concrete tilt or precast, you need to ask yourself… why?
 The building envelope has evolved, and Insulated Metal Panels (IMPs) are changing the future of new construction.
 Major retailers like Ikea, Whole Foods, Amazon and more are choosing pre-engineered steel building systems clad with IMPs as their construction method of choice.
 Is this new building solution that much better than the others?
 Yes.

 Perhaps the most unique feature of IMPs is that they combine a finished interior liner, the insulation layer which is a polyisocyanurate foam core, factory applied vapor shield, and exterior metal panel into a single cladding unit.
 This means installing IMPs is an extreme timesaver.
 If you compare this to tilt, once tilt panels are produced onsite, they then need to be installed, after installation they need to be insulated.
 After insulation they need to be lined.
 The numerous sub trades of tilt installation are obsolete with IMP, it’s a more efficient and cost-effective building solution.